 - Sport shakes.

-Enteral nutrition is nutritional support given via the alimentary canal or any route connected to the gastrointestinal system (i.e., the enteral route).
+Enteral nutrition is nutritional support given via any route connected to the gastrointestinal system (i.e., the enteral route).
 This includes oral feeding, sip feeding, and tube feeding using nasogastric, gastrostomy, and jejunostomy tubes.

 Formula or nutritional supplement: a commercially formulated substance that provides nourishment and affects the nutritive and metabolic processes of the body.